fvandonkelaar/Fvandonkelaar.github.io/_pages/talks.md

 ### Upcoming Conferences

--  *The First Billion Years of the Universe: Five Questions in Five Days*
-   Aspen Center for Physics, 1 - 6 March 2026
 - *BeyondHubble: Revisiting the Hubble Sequence Across Cosmic Time*
    Kavli Institue for Cosmology Cambridge, 20 - 24 April 2026
 - *Zoom-in Views of galaxy Disks Across Cosmic Time: Bridging Simulations and Observations*